Jack Nicholson in 'The Shining' writes the Perfect Job Advert

 A recruitment ad may well be the very first time a candidate has any contact with your brand as a potential employer.
 So it’s vital they understand the essence of what working there is likely to be.

 In this case, Radisson RED, your employer brand is strongly badged.
-We get it.
+I get it.
 You say, in marketing speak at least, that you see things ‘differently’; because you connect through art, fashion and music with your guests - those all-pervasive millennials with their ‘ageless mindset’.
 Tough luck on the Gen Z, Gen X and Baby Boomer guests; perhaps they’re not allowed in the lounge area while the book reading is getting intellectual?

 Anyway.
-By making the description quite so extreme, you will definitely filter out some of those who may not be quite extrovert enough for an entry-level job in a design hotel chain – we do get that.
+By making the description quite so extreme, you will definitely filter out some of those who may not be quite extrovert enough for an entry-level job in a design hotel chain – I do get that.

 But as one person on Twitter asked: “What is the job here?
 The actual job?”
 And another said: “As far as I can tell you run the hotel singlehandedly while catching a lot of omelettes.”